 - The average of your three highest consecutive years of income.
 Eligible compensation differs based on your type of business.
 Learn more about compensation.

-- Your planned retirement age – usually at least five years from the year you adopt the plan
+- Your planned retirement age – usually at least three to five years from the year you adopt the plan

 - In subsequent years, the balances you have accumulated in your plan